austinhenderson19/austinhenderson19/README.md

-### Hi there, I'm Austin - aka Jackal :globe_with_meridians:
+### Hi there, I'm Austin.
+I also go by the name "cogecosmarthub".
+Check me out on TryHackMe! :globe_with_meridians:

 ## I'm a Software Developer, Founder, and Security Researcher!
-- I'm the Founder of Nolia, a software firm that offers consulting, software development, and product design :smile:
+- I'm the founder of two companies; Nolia Red, a security research company that specializes in tesitng network and application security, and Arconic, a company that offers consulting, software development, and product design :smile:
-- Fun fact: I am writing a security reseach paper :wink:

 <br />